The DJI Mini SE is the new budget drone for everyone

 The focus of the DJI Mini SE is on making flying available to everyone, with flight tutorials, propeller guards and video creation from the app, ready to share to social media.
 There’s also a range of quick shots to fly the drone on set paths and a slow CineSmooth mode to allow you to be more precise with your controls.

-Coming in at under $300 in the US, it fills the space beween the Mini 2 and the Ryze Trello – that uses DJI technology.
+Coming in at under $300 / AU$500 in the US and Australia, it fills the space beween the Mini 2 and the Ryze Trello – that uses DJI technology.
 It’s the cheapest DJI model to date and likely to bring in a much bigger audience than its higher end models.

-While the DJI Mini SE is already available for sale in the US through third party stores, there’s no sign of it yet in the UK and Australia.
+While the DJI Mini SE is already available for sale in the US and Australia through third party stores, there’s no sign of it yet in the UK.
 Hopefully this will follow soon, replacing the Mavic Mini.